 Baby Tears (Soleirolia Soleirolii)

 Soleirolia Soleirolii is a perfect carpeting plant for terrariums.
-Also known as Baby Tears, it closely resembles the aquatic carpeting plant many beginner hobbyist refer to as Dwarf Baby Tears.
-This fast growing vine can span in all directions and keeps a rather shallow depth of thickness as it spreads outward.
+Also known as Baby Tears, it closely resembles the aquatic carpeting plant many beginner hobbyists refer to as Dwarf Baby Tears.
+This fast-growing vine can span in all directions and keeps a rather shallow depth of thickness as it spreads outward.
 Even though it does require a bit of up keeping, Baby Tears is a relatively easy vine plant to care for.
 Making it great for beginners looking for an easy vivarium plant to consider.

-The habitat in which Baby Tears Plant is native to is warm, humid and boggy.
+The habitat in which Baby Tears Plant is native to is warm, humid, and boggy.
 This is an ideal setting paludariums provide naturally due to the aquatic portions within the tank.
 Be generous with watering while carefully assuring a well-drained substrate.
 This is a great plant for beginners that understand the basics of good water parameters and lighting.
 Check out this extensive guide about Soleirolia Soleirolii for care tips and more information about this type of plant.

 Radiator Plant (Peperomia Spp.)

-Radiator Plants are commonly referred to a variety of plants within the Peperomia genus.
+Radiator Plants are commonly referred to as a variety of plants within the Peperomia genus.
 These plants are small, compact, and exhibit some type of unique foliage.
 This terrestrial vine is ideal for use anywhere there are open pockets in the vivarium that need filling.
 Peperomia plants are excellent climbers and will spread a dense mat in all directions.
-Many of the miniature species of Peperomia have a strong resemblance to succulents but are in fact not related to the drought tolerate plants in any way.
+Many of the miniature species of Peperomia have a strong resemblance to succulents but are in fact not related to the drought-tolerant plants in any way.

 Radiator Plants are mostly native to tropical areas of Brazil.
 Even though these plants are one of the most common household plants on this list, they are very suitable for an atmosphere tropical terrariums provide.
 The caretaking needs on a Peperomia Plants are relatively minimal. just provide plenty of bright lighting, acidic water, and a well-drained substrate.
 Many Radiator Plants are also epiphytes, meaning they can root to many driftwoods, rocks, and other types of hardscapes.
 Check out this extensive guide about Peperomia Spp. for care tips and more information about this type of plant.